Easy Access Chicago

 www.pacebus.com/sub/paratransit/ADA_guide.asp

-Registered paratransit riders who would like to extend their eligibility to Chicago while visiting should contact Pace Paratransit at 312-341-8000.
-All visitors must present documentation that they are ADA paratransit eligible for the jurisdiction in which they reside.
-ADA paratransit certification (with expiration date) and a photo ID should be faxed to 312-341-8050.
-Allow at least 1-2 weeks for processing.
-Pace will then issue an RTA paratransit pass good for 21 days (extendable to 30 days) and provide a list of phone numbers for the various paratransit operators.
-Once certified, visitors can set up arrival and departure paratransit rides, if desired, by calling 312-341-8035.
+Registered paratransit riders who would like to extend their eligibility to Chicago while visiting must present documentation that they are ADA paratransit eligible for the jurisdiction in which they reside.
+ADA paratransit certification (with expiration date) and a photo ID should be sent to Pace to arrive at least 7 days before the first desired day of travel.
+Pace will then issue an RTA paratransit pass good for 21 days per 365-day period and provide a list of phone numbers for the various paratransit operators.
+Once certified, visitors can set up arrival and departure paratransit rides, if desired.
 Certification also allows visitors to use the Taxi Access Program.

 Taxi Access Program (TAP)